hyosung11/Launch-School/Courses/JS129/practice_problems.md

 bar.call(otherObj);
 ```

-My Answer: // 'Amazebulous!`

 ### 11.5 Solution

 Once a function's context gets bound using `bind`, its context can't be changed, even with `call` and `apply`.
 In keeping with this, the last line of our code outputs "Amazebulous!", because the function `bar`'s context has been permanently bound to `obj`.

+My Answer: // 'Amazebulous!`

 ## Lesson 2 > 15.
 [Practice Problems: Dealing with Context Loss](https://launchschool.com/lessons/1eaf5e37/assignments/408c20c3)

 ### 15.1 The code below should output "Christopher Turk is a Surgeon".
 Without running the code, what will it output?
-If there is a difference between the actual and desired output, explain the difference
+If there is a difference between the actual and desired output, explain the difference:

 ```js
 let turk = {